 - Foresight and initiative to make the school a better place.

-All students and teachers of graduating students were asked to nominate students based on these criteria.
+All students and teachers of year 7 graduating students were asked to nominate students based on this criteria.
 One female and two male students who received the most nominations are this year’s recipients of the Shane Browne Award.
-Congratulations to:

 Governing Council Award

-The Governing Council present two excellence awards each year to a female and male student who have demonstrated: consistency in performance and behaviour, striving for excellence, accepting challenges and having an exceptional work ethic.
-Congratulations to:
+The Governing Council presents two excellence awards each year to a female and male student who have demonstrated: consistency in performance and behaviour, striving for excellence, accepting challenges and having an exceptional work ethic.

 Catastrophic Fire Danger Rating

-A reminder that the school and OSHC will be closed when the CFS declare a catastrophic fire danger rating for the Mt Lofty District for the day ahead.
-This declaration usually occurs after 4.30pm with Minister for Education confirming school closures thereafter.
+A reminder that the school and OSHC will be closed when the CFS declares a catastrophic fire danger rating for the Mt Lofty District for the day ahead.
+This declaration usually occurs after 4.30pm with the Minister for Education confirming school closures thereafter.

-- The first day of the 2020 school year begins on Tuesday 28th January.
+- The first day of the school for students is Wednesday 27th January.

-Best wishes to all families and friends for a safe and happy Christmas and New Year.
+We have very much enjoyed working with students, staff and families this year, and wish everyone a safe and happy Christmas / New Year.
 Take care.